Listen to this article

 Basically, when you file a court case, the US embassy or USCIS has to submit their answer in court within 60 days.

 In 99% of cases, they just finish the processing faster and submit the final result instead of contesting the case in court.

 Any application pending outside normal processing time at the US embassy, USCIS, and DOS among other federal agencies are eligible for filing Mandamus.

 US Green card applications, citizenship, marriage-based spouse immigrant visas, employment visas like L visa, H1B, H4, H4 EAD, investor-based immigrant visas, study visas such as F-1, B1/B2 visitor visa.

 You can file Mandamus for issuing or renewing passports.

 Mandamus will not result in a denial.
 Mandamus is only a court order to answer within 60 days.
 The result can either be approval or denial based on your application paperwork.

-Yes, you can file mandamus against US embassy for delaying your application result.
+Yes, you can file a mandamus against the US embassy for delaying your application result.